 Energize Bend

 Energize Bend is a coalition of partners in Central Oregon working to advocate for electrification infrastructure in Bend.
-As a coalition, we do this thorugh commnuity outreach, education, and policy advocacy at the local level.
+As a coalition, we do this thorugh community outreach, education, and policy advocacy at the local level.
 As co-founders, The Environmental Center (TEC) is a fiscal sponsor of this coalition, working with our community partners as well as TEC staff to progress policies that advocate for electricity over natural gas.

 How are we electrifying Bend?